-Girard Medical Center seeks applications for full-time doctoral-level psychology interns to join our dynamic team of licensed clinicians, interns, and practicum students.
-Girard Medical Center of North Philadelphia Health System is a comprehensive, behavioral health hospital that services a diverse, underserved adult population in lower north Philadelphia and its surrounding area.
+The Behavioral Wellness Center at Girard seeks applications for full-time doctoral-level psychology interns to join our dynamic team of licensed clinicians, interns, and practicum students.
+The Behavioral Wellness Center at Girard is a comprehensive, behavioral health hospital that services a diverse, underserved adult population in lower north Philadelphia and its surrounding area.
 Interns are based out of the Psychology Department provide direct clinical services to adults in inpatient psychiatry programs and other programs throughout the hospital.
-Most program participants are dually diagnosed with mental health problems and addictions; therefore, interns actively collaborate with a multi-disciplinary treatment team including psychiatrists, addictions counselors, social workers, and other services providers within GMC and the community.
+Most program participants are dually diagnosed with mental health problems and addictions; therefore, interns actively collaborate with a multi-disciplinary treatment team including psychiatrists, addictions counselors, social workers, and other services providers within The Behavioral Wellness Center at Girard and the community.

 Ideal candidates are flexible, humble, compassionate, and attentive to detail.
 They have a passion for clinical work and learning; strong work ethic and organizational skills; acceptance of differences; strong clinical and interpersonal skills; desire to work as part of a team; and experience and commitment to working with diverse groups.
-Preference will also be given to applicants who have demonstrated interest and experience working with SMI in inpatient psychiatry and with dual diagnosis, and/or who meet the Applicant Requirements below.
+Preference will also be given to applicants who have demonstrated interest and experience working with SMI in inpatient psychiatry and/or who meet the Applicant Requirements below.

 We encourage all qualified applicants who embrace and reflect diversity in the broadest sense to apply.
-We also are seeking at least one candidate who is Bilingual Spanish-speaking skills at a conversational level to work program participants from our Latino unit-Torre de la Raza.
+We also are seeking at least one candidate who is Bilingual Spanish-speaking at a conversational level to work with program participants from our Latino unit-Torre de la Raza.

 Applications will be accepted and reviewed through the APPIC process and National Matching Service.
-If you have questions, they can be directed to Dr. Lucas at mlucas@nphs.com.
+If you have questions, they can be directed to Dr. Broll Barone at bbroll-barone@bewellctr.org.